swolekat/SwolePrinter/README.md

 Inside of your lioranboard folder, there will be a `swoleprinter` folder.
 Here if you write html files, you can access them in the `Template Name` field.
 You can pass data by using things in the `Replacement Map` field.

 You should customize the existing templates to work with your printer.

+**PLEASE NOTE**

+The browser that is used does NOT support modern javascript/css.
+Looks to be around ES5.
+Flexbox and grid do not work in css.